-HVRHS has automatic external defibrillators (AED's) and school personnel trained in AED operation and cardio pulmonary resuscitation (CPR).
-The AED and trained personnel will be available during the school's normal operational hours and at school-sponsored athletic events and practices on school grounds.
-For individuals experiencing sudden cardiac arrest or similar life threatening emergencies the school nurse (x196) should be called or dial 911.
+HVRHS has automatic external defibrillators (AED) and school personnel trained in AED operation and cardio pulmonary resuscitation (CPR).
+The AED and trained personnel will be available during the school's normal operational hours, at school-sponsored athletic events and practices on school grounds and at schoolsponsored events not taking place during normal school operational hours.
+The school also has an emergency action response plan addressing the use of trained school personnel to respond to individuals experiencing sudden cardiac arrest or similar life threatening emergencies.